 You should only attempt the Compete 100km training plan if you are starting from a solid running base, and have the time commitment and drive to really challenge yourself.

 How Many Days Per Week?:

-The majority of this plan features 6 days of training per week.
+The majority of this program features 6 days of training per week.

-One day of speed work is included in this plan; this is to improve your base running speed and your running economy.
+One day of speed work is included in this advanced 100k training schedule; this is to improve your base running speed and your running economy.
 Essential for a competitive runner!